Low GPA Can I Still Apply to Post Bac Programs?

 Initially, you need to decide if you want to be a doctor in the first place, because I sense some hesitation with the fact you're not sure if you should consider going to medical school or not.
 Although, this most likely stems from concerns surrounding your GPA.

 Don't let personal complications from your undergraduate career prevent you from pursuing medicine.
-The great aspect about post baccalaureate programs: they are for all types of students and there are some geared specifically for people who find themselves in a situation such as yours.
-These are the Academic Record Enhancer programs.
+There are some post baccalaureate programs geared specifically towards people who find themselves in a situation such as yours.
+These are called the Academic Record-Enhancer post bac programs.

 These post bac programs are for students who need another chance to show they can perform at a level required for admission to medical school.
 Additionally, it will help you to gauge whether medicine is something you truly want to do as well.
 These post baccalaureate programs can be at two levels: Master program or simply Academic Record Enhancer.
 If you feel you can perform well now that your personal issues have been resolved I would encourage you to go the Master level route.